leisl-schrader/methodologies/css/README.md

 Root level scoping
 ----

-Our starter template includes code from the HTML5Boilerplate which will add a class to the root html element based on the current version of IE. This is our chosen method for adding IE specific styles.
-(An IE specific CSS file may also be conditionally loaded in.)
+Our starter template includes the [conditional classes technique](http://www.paulirish.com/2008/conditional-stylesheets-vs-css-hacks-answer-neither/) which will add a class to the root html element based on the current version of IE. This is our chosen method for adding IE specific styles.

+These styles would be placed at the bottom of a module/pattern's file.

 	.lt-ie8 .myModule {
 		/* Modifications to spacing, position, etc based on IE8 quirks */